Latter-day Saint leaders congratulate Trump, thank Harris and Biden

 Estimated read time: 2-3 minutes

-SALT LAKE CITY — The First Presidency and the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints in a statement Wednesday congratulated President-elect Donald Trump and thanked Vice President Kamala Harris and President Joe Biden.
+SALT LAKE CITY — The First Presidency and the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints congratulated President-elect Donald Trump in a statement Wednesday and thanked Vice President Kamala Harris and President Joe Biden.

 The church leaders further encouraged people to be peacekeepers in their families and communities.

-"We congratulate President-elect Donald Trump on his election as the 47th President of the United States of America.
+"We congratulate President-elect Donald Trump on his election as the 47th president of the United States of America.
 We invite all to pray for him, other elected officers, and leaders of nations around the world.
 Praying for those in public office is a long tradition in The Church of Jesus Christ of Latter-day Saints," the church leaders said.

 "Given the difficult challenges of our day, it is vital that we look to God for guidance and blessing and seek to be peacemakers in our homes and communities," the statement continued.